gobeli/static-svelte/README.md

-# Static Svelte
+# svelte-snowpack

-## Attempt at building a ssg on svelte
+Starter to build hydratable svelte apps with snowpack